The Setup π οΈ

 Step 4: Running Locally

-4.1 Adding environment variables for development
+4.1 Adding environment variables for development & preview

 Here we will be adding our environment-specific environment variables.
-The only environment variable that’s affected is
+The only environment variable thatβs affected is

 Free Tier:

-.
+Create another environment variable called CONTENTFUL_ENVIRONMENT_ID only for development and preview.
 Set its value to be the cloned

 environment name from Step 2.6